 There is not just one option that is written in stone when it comes to settling IRS tax obligations.
 An experienced debt relief attorney can help you go over all the options available to you and come up with the right solution for your particular needs.
 If you are facing financial problems because of back taxes owed to the IRS, we can help you get back on track and the debts resolved.
-We are listing just a few ways you could settle your tax debts to the IRS.
+Below we have listed just a few ways you could settle your tax debts to the IRS.
 We can also make appropriate recommendations based on your individual needs.

 An Installment Agreement – You can set up a plan that allows monthly payments so you can focus on paying down your debt then paying it off.
 If you believe that you have been a victim of a fraudulent investment scheme, often called a Ponzi scheme, help might be available.
 If the schemed caused you to lose most of your investment funds or even all of them, you might be able to take advantage of U.S. Tax Codes that allow you recover as much as 40% of your financial losses resulting from the scheme.
 This is a complicated and technical process, but it can help you cut the amount of taxes that you have paid in for previous years so you can get a refund, which is paid to you with interest.
 An attorney can help you with this as well.

 An Installment Agreement with Partial Payments – A partial payment installment agreement is considered to be a relatively new way to help you manage your debt.
 It will let you use a long-term repayment plan so you can settle up with the IRS at a reduced amount.
 Using this approach, you pay up your unpaid taxes using installments instead of a larger lump sum.
 Your experienced tax debt lawyer will work with the IRS to set up the lowest monthly payment with them so you can make regular payments that leave you with the money you need to survive.